BNP Paribas Arbitrage SA Has $19.22 Million Stock Holdings in FMC Co. (NYSE:FMC)

 Analyst Upgrades and Downgrades

 A number of analysts recently commented on the company.
-KeyCorp lifted their price objective on FMC from $122.00 to $139.00 and gave the stock an “overweight” rating in a research report on Thursday, November 3rd.
-StockNews.com upgraded FMC from a “hold” rating to a “buy” rating in a research report on Friday, October 28th.
 Citigroup lifted their price objective on FMC from $127.00 to $128.00 in a research report on Tuesday, October 4th.
 Loop Capital upgraded FMC from a “hold” rating to a “buy” rating and lifted their price objective for the stock from $132.00 to $149.00 in a research report on Tuesday, November 15th.
-Finally, Mizuho decreased their target price on FMC from $149.00 to $144.00 and set a “buy” rating for the company in a research report on Thursday, August 4th.
+Mizuho lowered their price objective on FMC from $149.00 to $144.00 and set a “buy” rating for the company in a research report on Thursday, August 4th.
+KeyCorp boosted their target price on FMC from $122.00 to $139.00 and gave the stock an “overweight” rating in a research report on Thursday, November 3rd.
+Finally, Royal Bank of Canada boosted their target price on FMC from $133.00 to $135.00 and gave the stock an “outperform” rating in a research report on Friday, November 4th.
 One investment analyst has rated the stock with a sell rating, three have given a hold rating and ten have issued a buy rating to the company’s stock.
 Based on data from MarketBeat, the company presently has an average rating of “Moderate Buy” and an average target price of $133.91.

 FMC Trading Up 0.1 %

 In other FMC news, EVP Michael Finian Reilly sold 4,502 shares of the business’s stock in a transaction that occurred on Wednesday, November 9th.
 The stock was sold at an average price of $126.95, for a total value of $571,528.90.
 Following the sale, the executive vice president now owns 18,354 shares in the company, valued at approximately $2,330,040.30.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-0.57% of the stock is currently owned by company insiders.
+Company insiders own 0.57% of the company’s stock.

 FMC Profile